edwerner/Rogue-Game/README.md

 Rogue Game
 ==========

-Console application created in C++ using C text interfaces 'conio.h' and 'ExtendedWin32Console.h' for color output and text positioning.
+Console application created in C++ using C text interfaces `conio.h` and `ExtendedWin32Console.h` for color output and text positioning.

 Directions
 ----------